picollo7/semantic-drift-score/README.md

 - Compare results across different embedding models (e.g. GTE, Stella)
 - Run single or dual-model analyses
 - Command-line interface for automation
-- Designed for long context support (up to 8192 tokens)
+- Designed for long context support (up to 8192 tokens with current GTE and Stella models, you can change embedding models as desired)

 ---